A How-to Guide for Arts & Education Projects

 - As a stimulus for discussion, or to help build a case for a future partnership project

-The projects featured in this guide were funded through Creative Victoria Victoria's Education Partnerships programs: Extended School Residencies (jointly funded with the Australia Council for the Arts) and Artists in Schools (funded by the Department for Education and Training and managed by Creative Victoria Victoria).
+The projects featured in this guide were funded through Creative Victoria's Education Partnerships programs: Extended School Residencies (jointly funded with the Australia Council for the Arts), Artists in Schools and Creative Learning Partnerships (co-funded by the Department for Education and Training and managed by Creative Victoria).